 We’ve got some bad news and some good news.
 Let’s start with the bad news, shall we?
 Jeff played with an insane amount of guitars over the course of his career––a career that’s still going strong today, I might add.
 Many of the guitars this masterful musician has used throughout the decades are now incredibly rare and expensive, so replicating Jeff’s guitar collection to a tee just isn’t possible.
 But the good news is that there’s plenty of great options out there that will help you sound like Jeff.

-If you’re looking to capture the sound and energy of Jeff’s early career with The Yardbirds, check out the Fender Standard Stratocaster (we include this model in our review of the best stratocasters here).
-This is a great guitar for the money.
+If you’re looking to capture the sound and energy of Jeff’s early career with The Yardbirds, check out the Fender Standard Stratocaster.
+This is the best Fender Stratocaster for the money.
 If that’s too much money, consider picking up a Fender Deluxe Stratocaster.
-Not as fancy as the Standard, but it’s a great starter guitar that won't cost the earth.
+Not as fancy as the Standard, but it’s a great starter guitar that won’t cost the earth.

 For Jeff’s post-Yardbirds playing, there’s no better choice than the guitar that was named after him.
-The Fender Jeff Beck Stratocaster (affiliate link) is considerably more than the previously mentioned guitars, but as they say, you get what you pay for.
-This stunning guitar features dual-coil ceramic noiseless pickups, a thin C-shaped maple neck and a gorgeous rosewood fretboard.
+The Fender Jeff Beck Stratocaster is considerably more than the previously mentioned guitars, but as they say, you get what you pay for.
+This stunning guitar features dual-coil ceramic noiseless pickups, a thin C-shaped maple neck, and a gorgeous rosewood fretboard.